justcareforall's Tetrahedron

 are all neutral, safe places.

-2. There has been too much division and silencing.
+2. There is too much division and silencing.

 3. Storytelling and Expressing is our